Goma: Geography

 The vegetation in Goma is predominantly savannah interspersed with bushes.
 The city's aesthetic appeal is further enhanced by artificial greenery, including trees planted by landowners, which mitigates temperature fluctuations.
 Hydrographically, Goma benefits from its southern proximity to Lake Kivu and smaller lakes such as Green Lake in Mugunga and Black Lake in Buhimba to the west.

 Climate

-Köppen-Geiger climate classification system classifies Goma's climate as a tropical savanna climate (Aw).
+The Köppen-Geiger climate classification system classifies Goma's climate as a tropical savanna climate (Aw).
 Goma is much milder than most climates of its latitude due to the city's high altitude, and sees warm days and pleasant nights year-round.